twitocode/Tantalum/content/University/Year 1/CS 1JC3/Algebraic Data Types.md

 ## Recursive Type
-an algebraic type whose defined type is include in the constructor's types
+an algebraic type whose defined type is include in the constructor's types the set of values of a recursive type is **countably infinite** (0 - Zero, 1 - Suc Zero, 2 - Suc $ Suc Zero)
+- another example is the natural numbers (the first natural number 1, then 2)
+- *Uncountably infinite* would be the real numbers
 ```haskell
 data Nat
  = Zero